amarder/locovote/frontend/src/school-districts.md

 **Test Score Progress:** The district’s average Student Growth Percentile (SGP), which measures how much students grew academically relative to peers with similar prior MCAS scores.
 A score of 50 represents typical growth, higher values indicate faster-than-average growth.

 **Race-Balanced Progress:** A regression-adjusted version of Test Score Progress.
-It statistically removes the relationship between student demographics (specifically the proportion of white students) and average SGP.
+It statistically removes the relationship between student demographics (specifically the proportion of White students) and average SGP.

 ## Reading the Charts